 **Exchange students do not have to pay any application fees.
 Any application fees that are charged to their UMD student accounts or that they need to pay up front to submit an application will be refunded.**

-The Exchange Coordinator at the student’s home university must submit a Nomination Form via email to the contacts below:
+The exchange coordinator or advisor at the student’s home university must submit the UMD Nomination Form by completing the following steps:

 As soon as the nomination has been confirmed, which can take up to one week, the UMD Education Abroad Office will create a student account for the incoming exchange student on the system, “MyEA.”